boom-lab/winkler-titrator/README.md

 ```bash
 fbs run
 ```
-Once setup, only steps 5. and 6. are needed to start the software
+Once setup, only steps 5. and 6. are needed to start the software.